HapticFinance/docs/content/il.md

 ---

 ## What is impermanent loss?
 Impermanent loss, or divergence loss, is a phenomena experienced by liquidity providers on AMMs like Uniswap and Balancer.
-As a result of market volatility and arbitrage trades, the liquidity position may fall in value with respect to either asset comprising it.
+As a result of market volatility and arbitrage trades, a liquidity position may fall in value with respect to either asset comprising it.
 This means that upon withdrawing liquidity, the user will end up with less tokens that he deposited initially.
 This is true at least for one of the two assets comprising the position.
 Impermanent loss is often defined as the percentage loss for a given price movement.
 It is important to note that impermanent loss will happen regardless of the price direction.

 ## Formulas
 Impermanent loss for a given change in price ratio ![k](https://render.githubusercontent.com/render/math?math=%7Bk%7D), in respect to one asset is defined as: